Zoë Blade's notebook

 Judging by the patents I managed to dig up, in the 1930s and 1940s Harry Page of lesser-known British company Kiddicraft had the idea of making plastic interlocking bricks with studs on top that fit together snugly.[1][2][3]

-Ole Christiansen and his son Godtfred Christiansen imported a British plastic injection moulding machine into Denmark for their own company, Lego.
-The machine came with a free sample of Page's toy bricks.
+Ole Kirk Kristiansen and his son Godtfred Kirk Christiansen imported a British plastic injection moulding machine into Denmark for their own company, The Lego Group.
+The man who sold it to them, Mr. Printz, also gave them a sample of Page's toy bricks that he'd picked up from the British Industries Fair in London.[4][5][6]

 In the 1940s and 1950s, the Christiansens refined the bricks' structure, straightening out their edges, converting them to metric, and adding hollow tubes inside them that reached down to the studs of the bricks beneath them.[4]
 This made for a more snug fit, more stable model, and more durable brick.

-Lego's other main innovation was grouping multiple sets together into a cohesive town theme, known as Town Plan.
-These sets became popular enough to make construction sets the company's sole focus.
+The Lego Group's other main innovations were making sets with instructions for building specific models, and then grouping multiple sets together into a cohesive town theme, known as Town Plan.
+These became popular enough to make sets the company's main focus, relegating imaginative freestyle building to a niche, and ditching their other toys altogether.

-In 1978, Godtfred Christiansen's son Kjeld Kristiansen introduced multiple distinctive-looking themes (effectively supersets — sets of sets).
+In 1978, Godtfred Christiansen's son Kjeld Kirk Kristiansen introduced multiple distinctive-looking themes (effectively supersets — sets of sets).
 Each was set, so to speak, in a different time period, and sported a distinctive colour scheme.
-Instead of Lego having a system of sets of parts, they now had a system of themes of sets of parts.
+Instead of Lego being a system of sets of parts, it was now a system of themes of sets of parts.

-What had previously been the only theme, Town Plan, was now simply the Town, representing the present with its grey roads, green foliage, and black, blue, yellow and red everything else.
-Evoking the future, Space was primarily blue and grey, with transparent yellow windows and red highlights.
-The past was represented by the medieval themed Castle, chiefly based around earth tones.
-All three themes were united as part of the overarching Legoland.
+What had previously been the only theme, Town Plan, was now Legoland Town, representing the present with its grey roads, green foliage, and black, blue, yellow and red everything else.
+Evoking the future, Legoland Space was primarily blue and grey, with transparent yellow windows and red highlights.
+The past was represented by the medieval Legoland Castle, chiefly based around earth tones.
+All three themes were united as part of the overarching Legoland series.

-He also introduced minifigures, the little people that populated these worlds, and in so doing, standardised their scales.
+He also introduced minifigures, the little people that populated these worlds, and in so doing, standardised their scales at roughly 1:44.

 In the late 1980s, each theme started to get its own sub-themes.
 By the turn of the century, Lego even started licensing other companies' franchises into themes, chiefly from films and comics.